 Smooth Scrolling scrolls the Take Command tab windows smoothly (2 pixels at a time instead of a line at a time).
 This will slow down scrolling and output from fast programs.
 The smooth scrolling is only visible if the underlying console window is scrolling two lines or less, so if the tab window is displaying a lot of fast output you probably won't see it.

 Splitter Windows enables the splitter option on the horizontal scrollbar in tab windows.

 ANSI colors enables ANSI escape sequence support for all console applications running in Take Command tab windows.
-Take Command will inject a dll (ANSI32.dll or ANSI64.dll) into the console applications it starts.
+If you are running Windows 10 Creators Update (or later), Take Command will use the built-in console ANSI support.
+If you are running an earlier version of Windows, Take Command will inject a dll (ANSI32.dll or ANSI64.dll) into the console applications it starts.
 Note that if you have enabled ANSI colors in Take Command, you should disable ANSI support in TCC (OPTION / Windows).

 The Startup Tabs specify programs to run in each tab at startup.
 You can specify an optional title, the command line (the name of the program and any optional arguments), an optional startup directory, and optionally the user context where the tab should run.
 You can define up to 25 startup tabs.

 You can set the priority level for the processes in the tab: